Gruz2520/Gruz2520/README.md

 ## I little about me

 - 🔭 I am a ML engineer and IT project & product manager from Russia.
 I am involved in research in various fields using machine learning and commercial development
-- 🎓 Student of the Higher School of Economics, Faculty of Computer Science, Software Engineering
+- 🎓 Student of the High School of Economics, Faculty of Computer Science, Software Engineering
 - ✍️ I am passionate about Machine Learning, DataScience, building IT processes, ambitious IT projects

 ## Experience